-We can even act on your behalf to complete the registration process provided the relevant forms have been completed.
+We can even act on your behalf to complete the registration process, provided the relevant forms have been completed.

 Legally, you will need to obtain a police check from any country where you have spent 12 months or more living in over the past 10 years.
-As part of our commitment to safe recruitment, we will also ask for employer references and Right to Work in the UK documentation.

 Tier 2 visa candidates